EQGW/EQGW.github.io/2022/schedule.md

 # Evolutionary Quantitative Genetics Workshop #

-## Note: This schedule is tentative for now.
-We are still changing it.
-Some links also still lead to the 2021 workshop materials.
-To be gradually updated. ##
+## Note: This schedule is tentative.
+It is gradually being updated. ##

 |        |        |        |    |
 |--------|---------------------------------------------|--------------------|------------------------------------------|